 Having an expert assess your trees and overall yard will help ensure you’ve got both healthy trees and a yard that looks adequately maintained, which will keep your trees healthy now and for years to come.

 Professionals can come out to take a look at your trees, and if there are trees that need to be removed, they can take care of that for you as well.
-The professionals at David Tree Service will be able to talk with you about how to safely remove dead or dangerous trees while trimming the other trees in your yard.
+The professionals at United Tree Care will be able to talk with you about how to safely remove dead or dangerous trees while trimming the other trees in your yard.

 If your trees or bushes haven’t been trimmed recently, the first trimming can seem like a big undertaking.
 This is a great time to have a professional come in to determine the best action plan for corrective tree surgery.